First‑time renting guide: Everything you need to know

 It’s a good idea to take meter readings and familiarise yourself with appliances straight away.

-Living in your rented home
+Living in a rented home

 Your responsibilities